 During your studies, there are different ways to be covered by health insurance: either by family insurance, by special student health insurance or by voluntary health insurance for students.

-Students are not required to take out health and nursing insurance if they have family insurance.
-Normally, students can take out family insurance up to the age of 25 (usually up to the age of 27 in the case of privately insured persons), i.e. they do not have to pay their own insurance amounts.
-If the training is interrupted or delayed by military or civilian service, there is the possibility of family insurance for a period corresponding to the service beyond 25 years of age.
-A prerequisite for family insurance is also that your monthly income does not exceed 450 euros if you are not self-employed.
-Your income from self-employment, rent and interest must not exceed 425 euros.
+Students are not subject to health and nursing insurance if they have family insurance.
+Normally, students can take out family insurance free of charge up to the age of 25 (normally up to the age of 27 in the case of privately insured persons), i.e. they do not have to pay their own insurance contributions.
+However, this only applies if their total monthly income does not exceed € 470.
+An extension of the statutory family insurance is possible for up to one year, e.g. due to military service or voluntary service.

 All students must be insured against illness in Germany.
 We recommend that you register with a statutory health insurance company.
-They grant a favourable student rate up to the completion of the 14th semester - but at the most up to the age of 30.
+They grant a favourable student rate up to the completion of the 30 year.
 If you meet these requirements, the statutory health insurance company is obliged to insure you at the student price.
 Except for a small amount, this health insurance covers the costs for medical treatment and prescription drugs.
 Attention: Costs for dental prostheses are usually not completely covered by the health insurance!